UofT-EcoSystem/CSCD70/0-CSCD70_Docker/README.md

-# LLVM Docker Image
+# Docker Image

-This folder contains the LLVM Docker image which you could use to run experiments or build examples in almost any OS.
+This folder contains the Docker image which you could use to run experiments or build examples in almost any OS.
 You can skip this section if you are using the UG workstations since they already have LLVM installed.

 ## Introduction